 Edmonds, Robert L. College of Forest Resources, University of Washington, Seattle, Washington.

-A large and important genus of Australian forest trees, including about 500 species in the family Myrtaceae.
-Only two species of Eucalyptus occur naturally outside Australia, on adjacent islands.
-Eucalypts occur throughout Australia, except in coastal tropical and subtropical rainforests in Queensland and New South Wales and in temperate rainforests in Victoria and Tasmania.
-They are confined to watercourses in the extensive arid zones of central and northwest Australia.
-Eucalypts grow from sea level to the tree line (the elevation limit for arboreal growth; in this case, 6600 ft or 2000 m).
+A large and important Australian forest tree, including about 700 species in the family Myrtaceae.
+Eucalyptus trees (eucalypts; genus Eucalyptus) occur throughout Australia and are particularly prevalent in eastern areas of the continent.
+However, eucalypts are absent from Australia's driest regions.
+Only two species of Eucalyptus occur naturally outside Australia, being found on New Guinea and Indonesia.
+In general, eucalypts grow from sea level to the tree line (the elevation limit for arboreal growth; in this case, 6600 ft or 2000 m).
 See also: Australia; Forest and forestry; Myrtales; Tree

 The content above is only an excerpt.